NEIT-Bloodlines/Bloodlines/README.md

            will first filter the stored URL data by passing it into a asscoiative array that contains methods for validation and mapping purposes.
 If valid, the requested contorller object will be built.
 - MasterController.php
+	- An abstract base class in which all controller classes inherit from.
 - MasterModel.php
+	- An abstract base class in which all model classes inherit from.
 - View.php
+	- A class that is use to establish the path to a view.
+It also offers a method to display that view.
 - ViewModel.php
+	- A class that provides functionality to a model object for returning data that a controller will send to a view.

 Directory Structure